What is electronic posting?

 According to a decision by the Vice-Chancellor, electronic posting is the only mandatory posting.
 This means that the posting information – the abstract as well as the time and place of the public defence – is published in DiVA.
 Posting is done in two steps:

-To complete posting you need to submit seven printed copies of the dissertation to the staff at the Information Desk at Carolina Rediviva.
-(Monograph dissertations published in one of the series titles in Acta Universitatis Upsaliensis need to be posted with ten printes copies.)
+2. To complete posting you need to submit five printed copies of the dissertation to the staff at the Information Desk at Carolina Rediviva.
 This needs to be done three weeks before your public defence date.
 The final date for posting you can find in the time plan we send you.

 When do I do the posting?